Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research

 \subsection{Conclusions}

 LLM Pollution presents an epistemic challenge, not just a technical one.
 It blurs the line between human and machine in the very data we use to understand human cognition and behaviour.
 Crucially, the threat is not always adversarial.
 In many cases, participants use LLMs to improve fluency, reduce effort, or navigate complex instructions --- behaviours that may increasingly reflect the realities of LLM-usage in everyday life.
+In our framing, LLM Pollution is the cause, and its effects include systematic distortions that can compromise validity and interpretation.
 This growing entanglement complicates the question of what counts as ``pollution'' and demands more than just technical safeguards.
 Even when intentions are benign, LLM involvement can introduce systematic distortions that are difficult to detect, impossible to disentangle post hoc, and as such often invisible to researchers.

 We have identified three key variants by which LLMs can pollute online research.
 Partial LLM Mediation occurs when participants enlist LLMs to refine or generate responses.
 Full LLM Delegation describes agentic tools completing entire studies.
 LLM Spillover describes changes in participant behaviour due to second-order effects such as inflated expectations about LLM involvement in online research studies.
 Together, these variants undermine sample authenticity, distort treatment effects, and compromise internal and external validity.